 \subsection{Deep Reinforcement Learning}

-The purpose of deep reinforcement learning (DRL) is to train an agent interacting with environment to maximize its total rewards \cite{sutton2018reinforcement}.
-DRL can be regarded as learning via Markov Decision Process, defined by the tuple $\{S, A, R, P \}$, where $S$ is the set of states (environment condition), $A$ is the set of actions (agent), $R$ is the function mapping state-action pairs to rewards, and $P$ is the transition probability (the probability of next state after performing actions on current state).
-The goal of DRL is to learn the policy $\pi$ (a function mapping given state to an action) that maximize the sum of discounted future rewards $J(\pi) = \mathbb{E}[\sum_i\gamma^iR(s_i, a_i)]$, where $\gamma$ is the discount factor on the future reward (meaning rewards in more future are less important) \cite{sutton2018reinforcement}.
-In Deep Q-learning, the DNN models are utilized to learn the value functions (expected rewards for a state-action pair) for each action given the input state.
+Deep reinforcement learning (DRL) aims to train an agent interacting with the environment to maximize its total rewards \cite{sutton2018reinforcement}.
+DRL can be regarded as learning via the Markov Decision Process, defined by the tuple $\{S, A, R, P \}$, where $S$ is the set of states (environment conditions), $A$ is the set of actions (agent), $R$ is the function mapping state-action pairs to rewards, and $P$ is the transition probability (the probability of next state after performing actions on current state).
+The goal of DRL is to learn the policy $\pi$ (a function mapping given state to an action) that maximizes the sum of discounted future rewards $J(\pi) = \mathbb{E}[\sum_i\gamma^iR(s_i, a_i)]$, where $\gamma$ is the discount factor on the future reward (indicating that future rewards are less significant) \cite{sutton2018reinforcement}.
+In Deep Q-learning, DNN models are used to learn value functions (expected rewards for each state-action pair) given an input state.